camunda-community-hub/camunda-8-helm-profiles/mixed-auth-for-api+optimize/README.md

 i.e. Operate and Tasklist use basic auth while Optimize uses Identity and Keycload because it cannot run without them.

-Kick off the `core`, set up ingress or port forwarding for ES, possibly updating the `optimize` yaml file ES host/port.
-Start `optimize`
+Kick off the `core`.
+You may want to wait until Elasticsearch is running before starting `optimize`

 You can get the cookie from Operate: